nkawaller/notes/web/content/intuitive-definition-of-a-limit.md

 # Intuitive Definition of a Limit

-  > e.g.: Approximating the slope of the tangent line
+  > e.g. 'approximating the slope of the tangent line' or 'approximating
-  > e.g.: Approximating the derivative
+  > the derivative'

   Say you have a parabola, and you choose an arbitrary point on it (let's use `P(1, 4)` as an example).
 If we wanted to find the slope of